huaweicloud/terraform-provider-huaweicloud/docs/resources/dns_ptrrecord.md

 The following arguments are supported:

-* `region` - (Optional, String, ForceNew) The region in which to create the PTR record.
+* `region` - (Optional, String, ForceNew) Specifies the region in which to create the PTR record.
 If omitted, the `region` argument of the provider will be used.
 Changing this creates a new PTR record.

-* `name` - (Required, String) Domain name of the PTR record.
-A domain name is case insensitive.
+* `name` - (Required, String) Specifies the domain name of the PTR record.
+A domain name is case-insensitive.
   Uppercase letters will also be converted into lowercase letters.

-* `description` - (Optional, String) Description of the PTR record.

-* `floatingip_id` - (Required, String, ForceNew) The ID of the FloatingIP/EIP.
+* `floatingip_id` - (Required, String, ForceNew) Specifies the ID of the FloatingIP/EIP.
+  Changing this creates a new PTR record.

+* `description` - (Optional, String) Specifies the description of the PTR record.

-* `ttl` - (Optional, Int) The time to live (TTL) of the record set (in seconds).
+* `ttl` - (Optional, Int) Specifies the time to live (TTL) of the record set (in seconds).
   The value range is 300–2147483647.
 The default value is 300.

 * `tags` - (Optional, Map) Tags key/value pairs to associate with the PTR record.